 When you begin your first capsule you pull it all out.
 Your clothes, that is.
 If it does not fit you have a choice to make: discard, donate, or store.
 If it is something you love and you think you may fit into again then, by all means, store it.
 If it something that has not fit you in a loooooooooong time then it may be time to get real with yourself and let it move along.
 As KonMarie would say thank it for bringing you joy then say, “Bye, Felicia!”
 (I may be paraphrasing).

 4. You Can Gradually Clean Out Your Closet

-Instead of one giant purge, the capsule wardrobe concept allows you to keep what you like, even if it doesn’t fit or is in disrepair.
+Instead of one giant purge, the capsule wardrobe concept allows you to keep what you like, even if it does not fit or is in disrepair.
 As your season comes to an end you evaluate your pieces.
 Did you wear it?
-If it was one of less than 40 items and you didn’t wear it you probably won’t so “let it go.”
+If it was one of less than 40 items and you did not wear it you probably will not so “let it go.”
 Is it in good shape?
-If the sweater is covered in pills, the seams are ripping, you stained it then you need to decide if the item is worth fixing.
+If the sweater is covered in pills, the seams are ripping, you stained it – then you need to decide if the item is worth fixing.
 Then do it.
-If you can’t be bothered to repair the item then it is time to discard it.
+If you cannot be bothered to repair the item then it is time to discard it.